Surat Municipal Corporation: Services

-Potable water supply

 The SMC supplies potable drinking water to the residents of Surat.
 The water is drawn from the River Tapi and treated at treatment plants in the city.
 The supplied water received ISO-9000-2008 certification in 2010.

-Building homes and shelters for homeless and poorer people in Surat.
+Building homes and shelters for homeless and poor people in Surat.
 These homes also provide education, government benefits, social security schemes, and voter IDs to help them live a better life and find jobs to support themselves.